Meadow Brown (Maniola jurtina)

 1780 F

 this has a strong discal line externally yellow-orange around the edge of the cell, with a dark submarginal unf band and a double ocellus.
-This is, I think, the form hispulla which occurs in Provence.
+This is, I think, the subspecies hispulla.

 200